-Entries in the lister have a context menu. shown when you right-click an item (Figure 290).
+Entries in the lister have a context menu, shown when you right-click an item (Figure 290).

-supports, in addition, Play All, Stop All, Paste, and Import operations.
+Macros can be recorded, as we've seen, of played, renamed, deleted, copied, cloned, or exported.
+The folder context menu supports, in addition, Play All, Stop All, Paste, and Import operations.